createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-05-23
+🗓️ 2025-05-24
-💬 "The biggest adventure you can ever take is to live the life of your dreams." — Oprah Winfrey
+💬 "I can't change the direction of the wind, but I can adjust my sails to always reach my destination." — Jimmy Dean
 <!--END_SECTION:quote-->